OpenMoonRay/openmoonray-docs/docs/beta/scene-formats.md

 ### Scene Structure

 RDL2 has no scene hierarchy : each scene object is independent and transforms are always defined in world space.
-By convention we often use /-separated paths as object names, creating an implicit structure, but this has no effect on Moonray's interpretation of the data.
+By convention we often use /-separated paths as object names, creating an implicit structure, but this has no effect on MoonRay's interpretation of the data.

 To be renderable, a scene must contain a layer, camera and geometry set.
-Moonray will use the first of each that it finds in the scene.
+MoonRay will use the first of each that it finds in the scene.
 The camera and layer to render with can also be specified using scene variables.

 To light anything, lights need to be added to a light set and assigned to geometry in the layer.